-Baby will be naked for the majority of the photos, other than using some wraps and rompers I have in studio, so there is no need to have any clothing for the baby.
-If we are doing a white onesie setup, the onesie is also provided in studio.
-It’s generally easiest to arrive with your baby in a simple outift that buttons or zips up the front, so we are disturbing him or her as little as possible when beginning the session.
+Baby will not need any clothing for the session.
+They will mostly be wrapped or in just their diaper, and I have some simple onesies in studio that we will use for a setup as well.
+It’s generally easiest to arrive with your baby in a simple outift that buttons or zips up the front, so we are disturbing them as little as possible when beginning the session.

 For other members of the family, I am a huge fan of neutrals/ muted/ earth tones and textures.
 Avoid things like bright colors, words on clothing, and bold patterns because they can be distracting.
 Simple textures like a knit sweater, or patterns like faint stripes or vintage floral are lovely, but otherwise keep it simple and comfortable!
 Be coordinated rather than matchy.
 Flowy dresses or shirts can be a great flattering option for moms.
 To keep it more casual, men can wear something like a henley tee rather than a button down top.

 If you are buying the siblings new clothes for your session, I'd suggest getting ones that fit now rather than ones they will grow into, as tempting as it is to get things that will fit longer.
 We don't want them to look like they are swimming in their clothes for your photos!
 Keep in mind I have a Client Closet of clothing up to 5T that you are welcome to use for the session, so no need to buy anything.